eevanwong/Basketball-Reference-Scraper/README.md

 # Basketball Reference Scraper
-This is the repo for the batch app of my 6 degrees of NBA project.
+This is the repo for the batch app of my 6 degrees of NBA project (https://github.com/eevanwong/6-Degrees-of-NBA).

 Here, I parsed the past 40 seasons of each NBA team that would be insertted/seeded into the neo4j database.